 "With only two lengths remaining, this was a very emotional part of the swim for team captain, Dee and a few tears were shed as the realization kicked in that the team was going to achieve their dream.
 The sun made an appearance and things started to look up as we approached the end of the eleventh leg."

-The eleventh leg – maintaining their incredible even-paced swim – was 6 hours 24 minutes.
+The eleventh leg – maintaining their incredible even-paced swim – was completed in 6 hours 24 minutes.

 "With normal Windermere conditions in our favour, everybody dug deep to give everything they had left for their final hour swim and we completed it in 5 hours 54 minutes."